bistorben/trellomania-frontend/README.md

 Trello serves as a source of inspiration and a rough design template.

-We are slowly looking around on the job market, please contact us if you are interested or have any questions.

-YEAH!

 ## Below you can find the backend repository:

 https://github.com/bistorben/trellomania-backend